 An Icelandic production—though nothing about it says “made in Iceland”—the film played at the Toronto Film Festival where it was purchased for U.S. distribution by Magnolia Pictures.
 You may only find the title playing in an arthouse theater, or On Demand, and frankly, the small screen is where it will succeed best.
 It’s a quaint and dark and only mildly amusing film.
 The atmosphere is grim and smoky, moldy even, much like the dank bar where most of the runtime is consumed.
 Writer-director Dagur Kári (Noi the Albino and Dark Horse) makes his first English-language feature a modest one, though there are moments of greatness from Cox.

 More than Dano, who is also very good here, Cox is the reason to seek The Good Heart out.
-He unloads a vicious tirade one moment, and then reveals the delicate, worn face of someone tired of his old, cranky habits in the next moment.
+He unloads a vicious tirade one moment and then reveals the delicate, worn face of someone tired of his old, cranky habits the next moment.
 When so often the actor can only be found in supporting roles, it’s a treat for viewers to see him in a showcase for his talent.
-And given that virtually the only other person onscreen is his Dano, an exceptional up-and-comer himself, audiences will have no problem losing themselves to this rather enjoyable little character study.
+And given that virtually the only other person onscreen is Dano, an exceptional up-and-comer himself, audiences will have no problem losing themselves in this rather enjoyable little character study.